brodjag/traker/README.md

 It uses API panoramio for image requests. (thank Jonas S. for the idea! :thumbsup: )<br/>

 it takes location.
 If the destantion more 100 meters, it makes request to image by location.
-After this it saves locations and image url (if it exist) in DB.<br/>
+After this it saves locations and image url (if it exists) in DB.<br/>
 it also uses stratch UI  for all display size.